teavver/gpt-4-vision-api-wrapper/README.md

 # ❗ IMPORTANT ❗

-Cloudflare has introduced [Turnstile](https://blog.cloudflare.com/turnstile-private-captcha-alternative/), a new CAPTCHA system
+Cloudflare has introduced [Turnstile](https://blog.cloudflare.com/turnstile-private-captcha-alternative/) - a new CAPTCHA system.
-This broke tools like undetected_chromedriver and others.
+This broke tools like `undetected_chromedriver` and similar ones.
 As a result, this script is **not** stable.
 You might be able to send a few successful requests, but it's likely not going to work at all.
 I'll update this repo as soon as I get a working fix

 ## Why?